-Criteria 2000 2001 2002 2003 2004
+Criteria 2001 2002 2003 2004 2005

-Responsiveness satisfied very satisfied very satisfied very satisfied very satisfied
+Responsiveness very satisfied

 Professionalism very satisfied

 Reports very satisfied

-Recommendations satisfied satisfied satisfied very satisfied very satisfied
+Recommendations satisfied satisfied very satisfied very satisfied very satisfied

 As set out in Exhibit 7, agencies are satisfied with our performance.
-Although we are pleased with the results for the 46% of the surveys that were returned, we are concerned that we do not know the level of satisfaction for the other 54%.
+Although we are pleased with the results for the 47% of the surveys that were returned, we are concerned that we do not know the level of satisfaction for the other 53%.
 We will continue to encourage agencies to respond.